-Cell phones may not be visible (must be in backpack/purse/pocket) or used during class/clinical except during breaks.
-Ring tones are to be turned off, including the phone's message tone/ring, and remain off during class/clinical.
-Cell phone calculators may not be used when taking quizzes or exams.
-Failure to adhere to this policy may result in a Professional Conduct Warning.

-Students may be asked to put away laptop computers during class/clinical if it is determined that the use of the computer is disruptive to the learning environment.
+Cell phones cannot be visible (must be in backpack/purse/pocket) or used during class/clinical except during breaks.
+Ring tones are to be turned off including the phone's message tone/ring, and remain off during class/clinical.
+Cell phone calculators cannot be used when taking quizzes or exams.
+Failure to adhere to this policy may result in Professional Conduct Warning.
+Students may be asked to put away laptop computers during class/clinical if it is determined that the use of the laptop computer is disruptive to the learning environment.